 Labor in Preaching

-What do we preach?
-What do we proclaim?
+So, what do we preach, what do we proclaim?
 The same thing that Jesus preached, his apostles preached, and these seventy-two preached—peace with God in his kingdom through repentance of sin and faith in Christ.
 We see that at the beginning of Jesus’ own mission, throughout the gospel, and just a few verses below here in Luke 10.

 Labor in Prayer